jtp184/pi_maker/README.md

 # Also has a built in parser for using nmap with sudo
 PiMaker::NetworkIdentifier.call(scan_with: :nmap)

-# And you can pass your own program to call, and parse and filter with any callable object
+# And you can pass your own program to call
+# and parse and filter with any callable object
 PiMaker::NetworkIdentifier.call(
   scan_with: :my_program,
   parse_with: ->(out) { out.scan(/\d{3}\.\d{3}.\d.\d{3}/) }